novoda/react-native-workshop/slides.md

 Now that our single todo is well isolated, we can extract it to a separate component.

-> The simplest component is a function that returns a tree of elements.
+The simplest component (a **stateless** component) is a function that returns a tree of elements.
 It must have no side effects and return the same result given the same input.

 ```javascript
 const Hello = ({name}) => (